 - Cost-push inflation may cause a temporary blip in inflation.
 Just before the recession of 2009, the UK experienced cost-push inflation of 5% due to high oil prices.
 To target 2% inflation would have required higher interest rates, which leads to lower growth.
 Some economists argued interest rates should have been cut earlier, and inflation targets were a reason for the delayed easing of monetary policy.

 - To some extent, the UK and US are willing to tolerate temporary deviations from the inflation target.
 The Bank of England allowed inflation to be above target during 2009-2012 because it felt the inflation was temporary and the recession was more serious.

 3. Sometimes you need a higher inflation rate.
-This point is controversial, but many argue that it would be beneficial for Germany to have higher consumer spending and higher inflation.
+This point is controversial, but in a liquidity trap, some economists, such as Paul Krugman argue that it can be necessary to target a higher inflation rate – to help overcome deflationary pressures.

 After the 1992 recession, the UK had a long period of economic expansion and low inflation.
 This suggested inflation targeting was very successful in avoiding inflationary booms.
 To some extent this was true.
 However, the low inflation disguised an asset and banking boom and bust.
 This isn’t so much a criticism of inflation targeting, but it is a clear limitation.
 Low inflation doesn’t mean the economy has an underlying stability.